 This is a private page not linked to the SAM website.
 Please do not share with non-SAM users.

-Forecasts for Hurricane Ian are now narrowing to indicate landfall late Wednesday, September 28th or early Thursday, September 29th in the Tampa area.
-Weather conditions will worsen beginning this evening as high winds, rain and storm surge move into Tampa and the surrounding areas.
-We have been coordinating with management in our Florida, Georgia, North Carolina, and South Carolina offices to make the necessary preparations for the safety of our employees and securement of company locations and assets.
+We have been coordinating with management in our Florida offices to make the necessary preparations for the safety of our employees and securement of company locations and assets.

 If you are in the area that will be impacted by the storm, please continue to monitor the situation and make the best and most informed decision you can for your personal safety and the safety of your family, friends and neighbors.
 To ensure there is adequate time to prepare, we will be closing some of our offices.
 Below is a list of current office status:

-Local management will also be communicating this information directly with you if you work in one of the affected offices.
+Local management will be communicating directly with you if you work in one of the affected areas or offices.
 Please remain in contact with your office leadership for the latest updates to office status.
-Do not return to a closed office location until you have been given the all clear.
-We will begin using our emergency text message system for communicating updates to you along with our standard email communications.
+If your office is closing, do not return to the office location until you have been given the all clear.

 Communication will be very important over the next few days.
 If you have any questions or needs, please contact your office management team.
 Once the storm has passed we will need you to check in via the email or voicemail check in process.
 Your office management team will also be reaching out to you to check in on you.
 Your safety is paramount.